Nabil Gabol: 2008 election

 He was re-elected to the National Assembly as a candidate of PPP from Constituency NA-248 (Karachi-X) in the 2008 Pakistani general election.
 He received 84,217 votes and defeated Abdul Shakoor Shad.
-In November 2008, he was inducted into the federal cabinet of Prime Minister Yousaf Raza Gillani and was appointed as Minister of State for Ports and Shipping.
+In November 2008, he was inducted into the federal cabinet of prime minister Yousaf Raza Gillani and was appointed as Minister of State for Ports and Shipping.
+As minister of state, he inaugurated the Gwadar Port in December 2008.
+He was included in the special team of the PPP to resolve the political crisis in Balochistan in March 2009.
+He met with the political and tribal leaders of Balochistan to solve the problems of the Baloch people.

 During this period, then Interior Minister, Rehman Malik, appointed his son Nadir to the Consulate General of Pakistan in New York without considering seniority or merit.
 In 2013, the Islamabad High Court (IHC) deemed the appointments illegal and unlawful and ordered the Interior Secretary to address the irregular posting of Nadir at the Consulate General of Pakistan in New York.
 However, as of 2015, despite the court's orders, the government had not recalled Nadir, who was serving as the officer in charge of the machine readable passport section at the Consulate General.

 He served as Minister of State for Ports and Shipping until February 2011.
+He resigned from the post saying that he had failed to address the problems of voters in his constituency during his tenure.
+Political analysts say that the resignation stemmed rather from an internal PPP tug-of-war between Gabol and Asif Ali Zardari.

 In February 2016, the National Accountability Bureau (NAB) launched an investigation against Gabol over allegations of causing significant financial losses to the exchequer during his tenure as Minister of State for Ports and Shipping.
 He was accused of various offenses, including making illegal appointments in Karachi Port Trust and Pakistan National Shipping Corporation, unauthorized allotment of plots, improper reimbursement of medical expenses, and unauthorized retention of vehicles.